Bowser04/Groq-Assistant/README.md

 * Customizable settings for writing and clipboard behavior
 * Custom prompt can be added
 * Simple and intuitive interface
-* Hashed api key with password
+* Hashed API key with password

 **Prerequisites**
 -------------------